Joan Rivers: Cosmetic procedures

 Rivers was open about her multiple cosmetic surgeries and had been a patient of plastic surgeon Steven Hoefflin since 1983.
 She had her nose thinned while still at college; her next procedure, an eye lift, was performed in 1965 (when she was in her 30s) as an attempt to further her career.
 When promoting her book, Men Are Stupid...And They Like Big Boobs: A Woman's Guide to Beauty Through Plastic Surgery, described by The New York Times Magazine as "a detailed and mostly serious guide to eye lifts, tummy tucks and other forms of plastic surgery", she quipped: "I've had so much plastic surgery, when I die they will donate my body to Tupperware."

 Death

-On August 28, 2014, Rivers experienced serious complications and stopped breathing while undergoing what was scheduled to be a minor throat procedure at an outpatient clinic in Yorkville, Manhattan.
+On August 28, 2014, Rivers experienced serious complications and stopped breathing while undergoing what was scheduled to be a minor throat procedure at the Yorkville Endoscopy clinic in Yorkville, Manhattan.
 Resuscitated an hour later, Rivers was transferred to Mount Sinai Hospital in East Harlem and later put on life support.
 She died on September 4 at Mount Sinai, never having awakened from a medically induced coma.
 The New York City Medical Examiner's Office said that she died from brain damage caused by a lack of oxygen.